hassony2/handobjectconsist/README.md

 This script loads three models and visualizes their predictions on samples from the test split of FPHAB:

 - a model trained one the full FPHAB dataset
-- a model trained with only a fraction (<1%) of the full ground truth annotationsd finetuned **with** photometric consistency
+- a model trained with only a fraction (<1%) of the full ground truth annotations finetuned **with** photometric consistency
 - a control model trained with the same fraction of the full ground truth annotations finetuned **without** photometric consistency

 It produces images such as the following: